MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Experimental setup

 \subsubsection{Inference}

 The online parameters $T_\text{win}$, $T_\text{sh}$, and $T_\text{init}$ were set to $2 \text{sr}^a$, $0.2 \text{sr}^a$, and $2 \text{sr}^a$, respectively.
+The audio sampling rate $\text{sr}^a$ is 16,000 Hz.
 In the 0-th window step, clean visual frames without impairments were used to ensure high-quality self-enrolled speech.
 The number of slots $N$ in each memory bank was set to 1 by default, and the duration of self-enrolled speech was also fixed at 2 seconds by default.
-Additionally, clean visual cues were used for initialization at the 0-th step.
 The normalization weight $\gamma$ was set to 0.7.